Orchids in the Dordogne

 Bee orchid Ophrys apifera (right).
 The best known of the three Ophrys orchids (bee orchid types) at Castang.
 Sepals vary from deep pink to white.

 Early spider orchid Ophrys sphegodes (below, left).
-Another early orchid in flower, fading fast by mid-May.
+Another early orchid to flower, fading fast by mid-May.

 Woodcock orchid Ophrys scolopax (below, centre and right).
-As frequent as bee orchid at Castang, in the area this southern species outnumbers bee orchids, especially where it's dry areas.
+In the local area this southern species outnumbers bee orchid, especially on dry banks.
 Like bee orchids, the sepals are usually pink but sometimes white, with a variable pattern on the lip.
 Also on the lip, note the 'goatee beard' impression.

-Lizard orchid Himantoglossum hircinum Lots of stumps in bud, but typically not out during our stay.
-The photo here was taken on the ‘two views walk’ at Berbiguières where they may flower a little earlier.
+Lizard orchid Himantoglossum hircinum Lots of stumps in bud, but typically not out during our stay (2011 excepted).
+The photo here was taken on the ‘two views walk’ at Berbiguières, flowering a little earlier.

 Long-lipped serapias Serapias vomeracea (below, right) It was a great surprise to find this southern species several years ago near the Gouffre de Proumeyssac, then a great delight when it became a regular at Castang as soon as the top part of the meadow remained uncut.